raphievila/pinned-image/wiki/Templating.md

 ## Default Template
 To use the default template you do not need to do anything, this would be the default state of the rendering.

-The default templates shows pins on top of your image depending of the cooridnates provided on the pin list JSON file.
-See the ReadMe.md file for more information.
+The default template shows pins on top of your image depending of the cooridnates provided on the pin list JSON file.
+See the [Read Me Documentation](../ReadMe.md) file for more information.

 When a pin is click the provided tip information will expand right along the pin.
 Right now the size of the expanded block can only be manipulated by [CSS Styling](http://www.w3.org/Style/CSS/Overview.en.html).